yasirkula/UnityRuntimeInspector/README.md

 ![screenshot](images/img5.png)

 RuntimeHierarchy simply exposes the objects in your scenes to the user interface.
 In addition to exposing the currently active Unity scenes in the hierarchy, you can also expose a specific set of objects under what is called a **pseudo-scene** in the hierarchy.
 Pseudo-scenes can help you categorize the objects in your scene.
-Adding/removing objects to/from pseudo-scenes is only possible via the scripting API.
+Adding/removing objects to/from pseudo-scenes is only possible via the scripting API and helper components.

 - **Refresh Interval**: the refresh interval of the hierarchy.
 At each refresh, the destroyed objects are removed from the hierarchy while newly created objects are added to the hierarchy.
 Sibling indices of the objects are also synced with the Unity Hierarchy at each refresh
 - **Object Names Refresh Interval**: accessing **GameObject.name** property generates garbage.
 Therefore, names of objects in the hierarchy are not synced at each *Refresh Interval* but rather at each *Object Names Refresh Interval* to help avoid excessive garbage